winmasta/staging-server/README.md

 Role Variables
 --------------

-All variables defined in corresponding roles and it can be overwrited by adding variables with the same name in playbook `main.yml` vars section.
+All variables defined in corresponding roles and it can be overwritten by adding variables with the same name in playbook `main.yml` vars section.
 Example:

 ```yaml